All Episodes

 That I heard.

-So you say there's a scene in the movie where the air traffic controller expresses frustration that they can't reach the president or the vice president, they're unreachable, and they're you know trying to get an order to shoot the planes down.
+So you say there's a scene in the movie where the air traffic controller expresses frustration that they can't reach the president or the vice president.

-Uh but and and by the way, the gentleman who plays this role actually is that guy.
+And by the way, the gentleman who plays this role actually is that guy.

 They actually brought that guy from his real job and recreated it.

-And it's one of his aides that he is sending out of the room, get me the president, get me somebody.
+And it's one of his aides that he is sending out of the room: get me the president, get me somebody.

 We don't know where they are.

-That's when Bush was busy for eight minutes reading the children's book, My Pet Goat.
+That's where the left-wing kooks and Michael Moore and Osama bin Laden actually also will say, Waha, that's when Bush was busy for eight minutes reading the children's book, My Pet Goat.

 So I would ask this question, though.

-I would ask this question if Bus Bush wasted eight minutes, okay?
+I would ask this question: if Bush wasted eight minutes, okay, Bill Clinton from 1993's first warning wasted eight years.

 Eight minutes versus eight years of sitting on his hands.